DARCBLUEAG/theprojectlist/README.md

 # The Project List
 The Project List - Is a simple open solution for project portfolio management.
-The Project List is a web based open source product for managing project portfolios.
 Its focus is to support portfolio manager in creating and changing project portfolios or rather project lists.

 Why using it
 -	pure web, native cloud solution to setup portfolios or project lists